Samuel Suľa

-Samuel Suľa (born 12 April 2000) is a Slovak professional footballer who currently plays as a defender for ViOn Zlaté Moravce, on loan from Žilina.
+Samuel Suľa (born 12 April 2000) is a Slovak professional footballer who currently plays as a defender for ViOn Zlaté Moravce.

 Club career

 MŠK Žilina

 Suľa made his Fortuna Liga debut for Žilina against DAC Dunajská Streda on 5 May 2019.
 He came on as a replacement for Slovak international Jaroslav Mihalík three minutes before stoppage time.
 While Michal Škvarka managed to score in stoppage time, Žilina lost the home fixture 1-2.